e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Cody by Sourcegraph](https://docs.sourcegraph.com/cody)

-An AI code assistant from Sourcegraph that writes code and answers questions for you by reading your entire codebase and the code graph.
+Agent that writes code and answers your questions

 <details>